-If one already has a fireplace in their living room, they can buy an insert that would fit in the firebox.
+If one already has a fireplace in their living room, they can buy an insert that would fit the firebox.
 The stove would then vent up the fireplace’s chimney.
-Alternatively, if one does not have a fireplace, you can buy a free-standing stove that has an exhaust pipe.
+Alternatively, if one does not have a fireplace, you can buy a free-standing stove with an exhaust pipe.

 Pellet stoves range in sizes, colors, and styles.
 They are tailored to suit the needs of different people across the country.
 Although they come in different models, there are a few specific differences between one stove and another.

 One such difference is the location of the hopper.
-Top feed models have their hoppers at the top of the stove, which makes the pellets go down through a tube and into the fire.
+Top feed models have their hoppers at the top of the stove, making the pellets go down through a tube and into the fire.
 The design helps in minimizing the odds of fire going up to the hopper.
 However, ashes may get it clogged.
-As such, this model requires pellets that produce less ash, which is usually a bit costly as compared to ordinary pellets.
+This model requires pellets that produce less ash, which is usually a bit costly compared to ordinary pellets.
 However, this model has a better heating efficiency as pellets are entirely burned in the burn chamber.

-In the other design, feed hopers horizontally deliver the pellets, either beside the fire or from behind.
-The design allows one to use standard pellets as the horizontal movement moves ash away from the area where the burn is taking place.
+In the other design, feed hopers horizontally deliver the pellets, either beside the fire or behind.
+The design allows one to use standard pellets as the horizontal movement moves ash away from the burn area.
 As a result, air inlets are kept open and so the burn chamber requires less cleaning.
 However, bottom-feed models are not as efficient as the top-feed models.

 The stove may also be automatic or manual in terms of ignition.
 The manual ignition stove needs liquid or gel material that helps in lighting a flame.
 The process is the same as starting a fire in a fireplace.
 Automatic ignition stoves have buttons that, when pushed, ignite sparks that help in starting the fire.

 The stove automatically feeds the pellets into a burn pot from the storage hopper.
 This forms a constant flame that does not need manual regulation.
-The exchange tubes then send hot air into the room as the convection fan deals with the circulation of air through the pipes and into the room.
+The exchange tubes then send hot air into the room as the convection fan deals with air circulation through the pipes and into the room.

 The stoves’ combustion rate and efficiencies of heating are much higher than a woodstove.
 As such, they are highly efficient.
-Also, it is clear that amongst all home heating appliances, pellet stoves are the cleanest, with their efficiency level being between 70 and 83 percent.
+Also, pellet stoves are the cleanest amongst all home heating appliances, with their efficiency level being between 70 and 83 percent.

 Pellet stoves help in keeping living rooms warm, especially during winter.
 The makes the stoves efficient is the material used, as sawdust is cheap.
 Also, the stoves are eco-friendly as the materials used are recycled.
 Pellet stoves are the best in all home heating appliances.